janko/rodauth-rails/README.md

 ```

 Lastly, the generator will create an `Account` model, which you can use to
-access the created user accounts.
+access the user accounts managed by Rodauth.

 ```rb
 # app/models/account.rb